neilkplugins/evohome-indigo-plugin/README.md

 This plugin was derived from the previous Honeywell plugin, and is a direct replacement functionally for that for european Evohome users.
 It utilises the Evohome python client available https://github.com/watchforstock/evohome-client which only supports the European API calls.

+Thanks to Nick for the work on the former plugin, that inspired this new plugin.

-If your Evhome Credentials work at https://international.mytotalconnectcomfort.com/Account/Login then you should be able to use the plugin.
+If your Evohome Credentials work at https://international.mytotalconnectcomfort.com/Account/Login then you should be able to use the plugin.
 This will not work with the Wifi Thermostat or the Redlink Gateways used in the US.

  Documentation is [here](https://github.com/neilkplugins/evohome-indigo-plugin/wiki)